Clattercote Priory

 Clattercote Priory was a Gilbertine priory in Oxfordshire, England.

 It was founded for Gilbertine canons to run a hospital in the mid-twelfth century, possibly by Robert de Chesney.
 The hospital ceased before 1262.
-The priory was refounded 1251–62.
-It was dissolved in 1538 and granted to Thomas Lee around 1559.
-The site is now occupied by a private house.
+The priory was re-established 1251–1262, later dissolved in 1538, and granted to Thomas Lee around 1559.
+In the 16th century, the priory fell into disrepair and was later pulled down; a manor house was built on its site in the 17th century.